 What is the EMALS Association?

-The Euro-Mediterranean Association of Life Sciences (EMALS) is a scientific association aims to contribute effectively in the international and national programs of scientific research development along with providing strategic services which affect the lives of scientists, researchers and their assistants; develop their professional and research competence; and to the participation in raising the awareness and enlightening of various society segments.
+The Euro-Mediterranean Association of Life Sciences (EMALS) is a scientific association aims to contribute effectively to the international and national programs of scientific research development along with providing strategic services which affect the lives of scientists, researchers, and their assistants; develop their professional and research competence; and to the participation in raising the awareness and enlightening of various society segments.